 If you are new to Canada and North America in general, you probably have no idea what Pow Wow means.
 Pow Wow is a social gathering of North American Indigenous people to celebrate, honour the traditions, dance, sing and just be together.
 Pow Wows take place all year round in various communities and locations.
 Some Pow Wows are private; some are open to the public.

 For visitors, attending a public Pow Wow is the best occasion to meet First Nations people, admire Indigenous dances, songs, and music as well as see the various types of regalia and try out traditional dishes.
 It’s also the opportunity to purchase authentic Indigenous art, clothing, and crafts.

-Below is a report from the annual Harvest Festival and Pow Wow taking place every September in London, Ontario, Canada.
+Below are two different videos from the annual Harvest Festival and Pow Wow taking place every September in London, Ontario, Canada.